casta997/VesselsApp/README.md

 ```
 The table contains the following fields:
 ```
-vessel_id: Unique identifier of the vessel.
+id: Unique identifier of the vessel.
 name: Name of the vessel.
 type: Type of the vessel.
 flag: Flag of the vessel.